Even the most well-maintained concrete slab patios, driveways and garage floors suffer the accidental stain.

 Cover it with distilled white vinegar and leave for a few hours without allowing it to dry.

-Next, try a 1:2 ratio of oxygenated bleach to water.
+Next, try a 1:2 ratio of oxygenated bleach and water.

 Apply and let it soak for 10 minutes.